 During the full year 2024, when the old law applied, 618 people applied for a change of legal gender.
 However, that figure is not directly comparable, as it also includes applications for medical interventions.

-Ödman states that it is too early to draw any conclusions about what will become a normal case inflow.
+Ödman states that it is too early to draw any conclusions about what will become a normal case influx.

 But it's not an unreasonable thought that there was a pent-up desire to apply, he says.

-Of the 559 applications that have come to the National Board of Health and Welfare by the end of August, 317 have applied to change from male to female and 242 from female to male.
+Of the 559 applications that have come to the Social Welfare Board up to the end of August, 317 have applied to change from male to female and 242 from female to male.

 Of the 559 who applied, 102 are under 18 years old.
-Among them, it is slightly more common to want to change legal gender from female to male, which 64 of them wanted.
+Among them, it is slightly more common to want to change legal gender from female to male.

 Certificate required

 In order for an application to be approved, a certificate from a licensed doctor, psychologist, psychotherapist or health and medical care curator is required.
-They must certify that the gender that appears in the population register does not match the person's perceived gender identity and that the person can be expected to live in the perceived gender identity for a foreseeable period.
+They must certify that the gender shown in the population register does not match the person's perceived gender identity and that the person can be expected to live in the perceived gender identity for a foreseeable time.

-Most have received good reception and got their certificates, but some have been met with a little resistance, says Larsson.
+Most have received good reception and got their certificates, but some have met with some resistance, says Larsson.

 There is a great need for education of healthcare staff.